seynur/blog/_posts/2026-01-10-building-a-behavioral-ml-engine-for-windows-authentication-logs-part2.md

 These events are ingested into Splunk first (as normal logs), and then read back by the ML Sidecar.

 > 💡 The key idea: Splunk remains the system of record for logs.
 The ML Sidecar only reads data and writes results to KVStore.
-Also, because output will be crowded, don't forget to change your lookups configurations as your environment.
+Also, because output will be crowded, don't forget to change your lookup configurations as your environment.

 ---